matwilso/matwilso.github.io/_drafts/simulation-learning.md

 >On learned simulators and the future of learning in simulation.
 >[slides version] [video version]

+# Opening.

-I think this is going to involve learning from humans and human data.
+I think the future of robotics is going to involve learning a lot from humans and human generated data.
-Like teleoperation and mocap.
+Like teleoperation and mocap and human demonstrations.
-But that it happens largely in a simulator.

-The sim2real border is a false one.
-It implies training only on simulated data.
-Simulation training.
-Not sim2real learning.
-Just simulation training.

-Kind of like the jemin work.
+Because those things work well.
+Mocap is how you produce natural motion.
-And the peng work.
+And peng with the youtube stuff.
-You take some data from the real world.
-You pull that into your simulator.

-So here is my take: simulation training is the future.
-But zero real world data is not.
+There are so many sources of movement data from humans.
+And as deep learning becomes more mature, we will get better at extracting this information.
+Learning from humans is a rich source of information.
+Just like humans learn from one another.

+But despite this, I think simulation will continue to play a large role in the future of robotics and how deep learning gets deployed in the real world more generally.

+But I think a lot of training will happen in simulation.
+A lot of the direct "experience" the agent gets will not come from reality.
+It will come from Software 2.0 (or 3.0 :p simulators).

+And simulators will play a large role in the rollout of deep learning in robotics and other real world applications.

+I think what we need from a learning POV is an expectation.
+You need to have an expectation or prior over what the world is going to look like so you can predict what is going to happen.
+So something like building a prior with large models.
+Even if it is not 100p accurate, it will help.

+And I want to make the distinction between simulation training and sim2real.
+Sim2real is a subset of simulation training, where you train purely in a simulator and then you deploy your model in the real world.
+Sim2real generally implies that you train a model purely in simulation and then deploy it to the real world (sim --> real).
-And it is distracting to try and not use any real world data.
+And it is celebrated if you do this without any real world data.

-It is ok to use mocap and human demos.
-Because it works and you could scale that.
-Learning from human and real world video.

-And imagine getting a simulator of a plant.
-Maybe not a plant, but something like that.
-Some model of reality that you could never get besides learning it.
-Like simulating an ant hill.
+But I think this is not the right long-term outlook.

-Every process up to this point uses real world data.
+And in fact, every process up to this point uses real world data.
 Every single paper that claims to use no real data is lying.
-They might actaully do fine-tune.
+Some might explicitly do fine-tuning on real world data of course.
 They use real world data to tune the simulator, using it as data in simple optimization.
 They use real world data to get feedback on the system.
+Even if you do just use the simulator or renderer, you are relying on human models of the real world.

-Human get data to learn f=ma and put in simulator.
+Human get data to learn f=ma and put in simulator, or graphics equations in a renderer.
 They tune it and debug it using physical intuitions (from real world).

-And this is not just a cute point.
-It represents a general principle.
+This represents a general principle.
 The most general idea of a simulator is that we take real observations about the world.
 We compile them into a compressed model.
 And then we use that model to simulate what will happen.
 (Might be worth checking out Hamming book on this.)